 Master the Technical Interview

 This is another chance to show off your skills.
-While the technical interview might seem intimidating, many books for programmers offer tips, tricks, and advice on technical interviews.
+While it might seem intimidating, many books for programmers offer tips, tricks, and advice on technical interviews.

-One of the challenges of a technical interview is that it takes place in such an unnatural setting.
-When else are you ever in a situation where you are asked to solve a programming problem with someone staring over your shoulder?
+One of the challenges of a technical assessment is that it takes place in such an unnatural setting.
+When else are you ever in a situation where you have to solve a programming problem with someone staring over your shoulder?
 Even if you know the answer, that kind of pressure is nerve-racking.

 There is also time pressure.
-Normally, as a programmer, you have as much time as you need to solve a problem.
-It might take you a day or two.
-In a technical interview, you have a very limited amount of time.
+Typically, as a programmer, you have as much time as you need to solve a problem.
+In a technical interview, you have a minimal amount of time.
 You have to solve the problem right there under pressure.

 In competitive programming, there is time pressure as well.
 You get matched up against another programmer and solve a problem; whoever is faster wins.
 Participating in competitive programming before your interview will make solving problems under pressure a breeze, and you will easily pass your assessment.